limpyd/redis-limpyd-jobs/README.rst

 it's not ``STATUSES.WAITING``, this ``job_skipped`` method is called, with two main arguments: the job and the queue in which it was found.

+This method is also called when the job is canceled during its execution (ie if, when the execution is done, the job's status is ``STATUSES.CANCELED``).

 This method remove the ``queued`` flag of the job, logs the message returned by the ``job_skipped_message`` method, then call, if defined, the ``on_skipped`` method of the job.